 Configuring, managing and testing backup and recovery is a major undertaking – particularly as your data estate continues to grow.
 The modern hybrid operating environment simply adds to the complexity, creating more opportunities for misconfiguration.

 Given its strategic importance, you will need to ensure adequate resources are assigned to disaster recovery-related tasks.
 But when IT departments are already stretched, diverting key people to what is a relatively routine operation could delay or derail other strategic projects.

-One of the most effective ways to deal with the problem is to outsource to a specialist.
+One of the most effective ways to deal with the problem is to consider data protection as a service and outsource to a specialist.